saintsal/diyventilators/README.md

 [BG](https://github.com/saintsal/diyventilators/blob/bg/README.md) (стара версия)

-Current status: **We are asking engineers to try to buld the the MIT $100 ventilator](https://airtable.com/embed/shrIHCO5Sm4SiAsx0/tbl7hMA18kmI63JDk/viww9nptHKS2OLKmT/recDC2VvcXttg3y8t?blocks=hide&backgroundColor=red&viewControls=on)and the [Mascorro model](https://airtable.com/shrIHCO5Sm4SiAsx0/tbl7hMA18kmI63JDk/viww9nptHKS2OLKmT/rec96oV57nwhfuS0I?blocks=hide) today.**
+Current status: **We are asking engineers to try to buld the the MIT $100 ventilator](https://airtable.com/embed/shrIHCO5Sm4SiAsx0/tbl7hMA18kmI63JDk/viww9nptHKS2OLKmT/recDC2VvcXttg3y8t?blocks=hide&backgroundColor=red&viewControls=on) and the [Mascorro model](https://airtable.com/shrIHCO5Sm4SiAsx0/tbl7hMA18kmI63JDk/viww9nptHKS2OLKmT/rec96oV57nwhfuS0I?blocks=hide) today.**

 **OR, if you are a mechanical, hardware or software engineer, we need you to learn about [the ARDS protocol](https://docs.google.com/spreadsheets/d/1pOCpZ6IS8mLlomMPZAW0UrUcUCIuJjaLr0IKu_M1vuU/edit#gid=0) (medical protocol for respiration devices) and ask any questions as they arise on this page.
 We have doctors who can answer these questions, which we'll make into a FAQ to help all engineers around the world.**